Website Search

 There are larger changes happening in the research community that have led to increased attention to research data management.
 First, research is increasingly computational, data-driven, and collaborative.
 As methods, instruments, and processes continue to advance, so too does the amount of data we are able to create and capture.
 The increasing size of data and corresponding infrastructure needed for storage and computing requires us to be more responsible, proactive data managers.

-Second, funding agencies, especially federal agencies that provide funding through tax dollars, are increasingly interested in ensuring that publications and data from funded research are openly available to funders.
-They’ve put policies in place that require data to be managed and shared, something we’ll talk about in another course.
+Second, funding agencies, especially federal agencies that provide funding through tax dollars, are interested in ensuring that publications and data from funded research are openly available to the public.
+Due to this, they’ve put policies in place that require data to be managed and shared, something we’ll talk about in another course.

 Another important reason to manage data is the fact that data is often a valuable asset as well as a very delicate one.
 Depending on the type of work, data can be expensive.
-This expense is both in terms of monetary cost spent on instruments or infrastructure needed to collect data but also in terms of resource cost in the time spent to work with that data.
-The investment you make in your data can be maximized by describing and sharing it so that others can reuse or build upon it.
+The instruments, infrastructure, time spent, and staff needed to collect data can have a high monetary and resource cost.
+You can maximize this investment in your data by describing and sharing it so that others can reuse or build upon it.
 For example, if a researcher has access to a prohibitively expensive instrument, sharing the data from their project makes it available to other researchers who may not have the same resources.

 Research data management also: